Essential Oils

 • Coconut

-Using these natural oils for your skincare routine allows you to reap significant benefits while knowing precisely what we're putting on our bodies.
-Pick one, or use a combination of these, and you will see results very soon.
+Using these natural oils in your skincare routine allows you to reap significant benefits while knowing precisely what you're putting on your body.
+Pick one, or use a combination of these, and you will see results.

 Adding Essential Oils to Homemade Skincare Recipes